Texas Brain Injury Lawyer

 Since 2001, we’ve fought tirelessly on behalf of injured accident victims across the state of Texas.
 When you turn to us for help after suffering a brain injury, we’ll be there to help you, too.
 Give our Texas law firm a call or reach out to us online to schedule a free consultation and learn more.

 How Will a Texas Brain Injury Lawyer Help Me?

 It can take a long time to get back on your feet after you’ve suffered a brain injury in a Texas accident.
 Even then, you may never be able to recover fully.
 You may be faced with a lifetime of doctor’s visits and be unable to return to work.
 As medical bills add up, it’s hard to make ends meet, especially with your sudden loss of income.

 In Texas, you may have the right to seek compensation from the person (or people) who put you in this situation.
 However, you’ve got enough on your plate right now without the added stress of a lawsuit.
-Hiring an attorney can give you time to focus on getting better while also increasing the odds of maximizing your compensation.
+Hiring an attorney can give you time to focus on getting better while also increasing the odds of securing substantial compensation.

 At Lorenz & Lorenz, LLP, our Texas personal injury lawyers have been handling complex brain injury cases for more than 18 years.
 You can count on us to do everything we can to secure a financial settlement or award on your behalf.
 We will: